juice-shop/pwning-juice-shop/part2/weak-security.md

   analyze closely what happens behind the scenes.
 * The security flaw behind this challenge is 100% Juice Shop's fault and 0% Google's.

-> The unremarkable remark "__without__ hacking his Google account" in the challenge description is not a joke.
-Please do not try to break into Bjoern's or anyone else's Google account.
+> The unremarkable side note _**without** hacking his Google account_ in the challenge description is _not a joke_.
+Please do not try to break into Bjoern's (or anyone else's) Google account.
 This would be a criminal act.

 ### Exploit OAuth 2.0 to log in with the CISO's user account {#loginCisoChallenge}